assely/documentation/taxonomy.md

 ##### Specifying slug

-This will create taxonomy with `genres` slug, but you can specify it with `--slug` option.
+This will create a taxonomy with `genres` slug, but you can specify it with `--slug` option.

 ```bash
 wp assely:make taxonomy Genres --slug="genre"